High energy foods to boost your energy all day long

 - Many people are deficient in magnesium, are you?

 So there you go.
 Go get them!
-Get fueled and power through that todo list.
+Get fueled and power through that to-do list with the best superfoods for high energy all day long.

-Tell me what are your favorite foods, you got to for energy?
+Tell me what are your favorite foods for energy?

 And if you found this article helpful, please share.